learn-co-curriculum/phase-1-asynchronous-javascript/README.md

 Browsers have to manage a lot.
-They're animating a `gif`, they're displaying text, they're listening for clicks and scrolls, they're streaming a SoundCloud demo in a tab and they're running JavaScript programs.
+They're animating a `gif`, they're displaying text, they're listening for clicks and scrolls, they're streaming a SoundCloud demo in a background tab, and they're running JavaScript programs.

 To do all that work efficiently, browsers use an _asynchronous_ execution model.
 That's a fancy way of saying "they do little bits of lots of things until